imskm/kore-doc/api/pgsql.md

 # Pgsql

-The pgsql API in Kore allows you to use Postgresql in a straight forward manner.
+The pgsql API in Kore allows you to use PostgreSQL in a straight forward manner.
 It supports both synchronous and asynchronous queries.

 Note that you must have built Kore with PGSQL=1 in order to use this API.